 A Legacy of Precision

-The Riehle Machine Company (RMC), commonly referred to by family members as “the Shop,” was founded in 1926 by Albert J. Riehle and operated at 6207 Wooster Pike in Cincinnati, OH for more than five (5) decades.
+The Riehle Machine Company (RMC), commonly referred to by family members as “the Shop,” was founded in 1926 by Albert J. Riehle at 6115 Hooster Pike in Cincinnati, OH.
+Soon after that location’s address changed to 6207 Wooster Pike and remained as such for decades.

 Having successfully sold his automobile dealership, Albert was enjoying “roaring twenties” prosperity when he founded his machine shop.
 He had at an early age established competence working with metal and machines and began the business perhaps as much to pursue his hobby as to build a generation-spanning business.
 It quickly transformed into a more serious endeavor however with the stock market crash of 1929, followed by the onset of the Great Depression as it reshaped the American economy.